 What is the purpose of re-blogging?
-I have been thinking about this question over the past few days, which has driven me to write something about the value of re-blogging.
+I have been thinking about this question, which has driven me to write something about the value of re-blogging.

-Most writers are avid readers, I follow this trend, reading many posts by many writers around the globe about a wide variety of topics, yet every once in a while I come across a piece, where my immediate thought is “damn, I wish I’d written that”, the writer has expertly written about a topic that is close to your heart. with reblogging you have the ability to pass on to your readers those inspiring words, in addition you can add your own very personal introduction about why your readers should care about this topic enough to read another person’s blog.
+Most writers are avid readers, I follow this trend, reading many posts by many writers around the globe about a wide variety of topics.
+Every once in a while I come across a piece, where my immediate thought is “damn, I wish I’d written that”.
+The writer has expertly written about a topic that is close to your heart.
+With reblogging you pass on to your readers those inspiring words.
+In addition you can add your own very personal introduction about why your readers should care about this topic enough to read another person’s blog.

 Share the Knowledge

 The primary purpose of re-blogging is to share the knowledge another writer has to offer.
-There are, as well, a few blogs which are founded on the concept of re-blogging, the writer posts links to a variety of articles from a variety of sites that they approve (or perhaps disapprove).
-Sharing knowledge should be considered in the same spirit as giving gifts at Christmas, it can also be a part of telling a larger story, contributing to your blog’s overall theme.
+There are some few blogs founded on the concept of re-blogging.
+The writer posts links to a variety of articles from a variety of sites that they approve (or perhaps disapprove).
+Sharing knowledge is a good idea.
+Consider it a similar principle as giving gifts at Christmas.
+Yet, it can also be a part of telling a larger story, contributing to your blog’s overall theme.

 At first thought most people would consider the idea of channeling people away from your website as not being a good idea, it is the web equivalent of the little shop keeper, let’s call him Christian, saying “I cannot sell you that item, but go to this store and speak to Megan and she will be able to help you.”
-As a marketing tactic, this recognises the fact that Christian’s store specialises in certain things as does Magan’s and neither can sell everything, there may be many products that both sell.
-There is a marketing philosophy which believes the customer is likely to thank Christian for recommending Megan’s service and are more likely to return and become a regular customer as they see Christian as more honest than the average store keeper simply because they made a recommendation, it a way it is an element of publicity.
+As a marketing tactic, this recognises the fact that Christian’s store specialises in certain things as does Magan’s and neither can sell everything.
+There are many products that both sell.
+Yet each is unique.
+There is a marketing philosophy which believes the customer is likely to thank Christian for recommending Megan’s service.
+They are more likely to return and become a regular customer as they see Christian as honest.
+Making that recommendation is powerful.
+He regards publicity as central.

-By reblogging a piece from someone else’s site you are creating a link and you should remember that in the web publishing world links are one of the ways any writer can get noticed, they drive how search engines function.
+By reblogging a piece from someone else’s site you are creating a link.
+Please remember that in the web publishing world links are one of the ways any writer can get noticed.
+They are how search engines function.